Work days can include the following tasks:

 Education: Help with educational programs, monitor and/or handle ambassador animals, answer questions from the public about the Sanctuary, set up and break down tabling events, sell merchandise.

 Administrative Assistance: You will be assisting our Director of Development with fund raising, donor relations, and any administrative work that she may need help with.
 You will be learning about the inner workings of a 501(c)3 non-profit sanctuary.

-For the duration of your internship, your supervisors will be Volunteer Coordinator Mark Speth and Animal Caretaker Michelle Proulx.
+For the duration of your internship, your supervisors will be the Volunteer Coordinator and Animal Caretaker.